MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-retirement-timeline.md

 **Question:** Will individual or consumer migrations continue to work on Mover?</br>
 **Answer:**   We'll continue to support individual, consumer, or student migrations from Mover for some time.
 Refer back to this page for updates on these migration scenarios.

-**Question:** Is a tenant-to-tenant migration supported in Migration Manager?</br>
+**Question:** Is a tenant-to-tenant migration solution available?</br>
-**Answer:**  A new Cross Tenant OneDrive feature has been developed outside of Migration Manager and is now available.
+**Answer:**  A new Cross-tenant OneDrive capability has been developed outside of Migration Manager and is now available.
 Learn more here: [**Cross-tenant OneDrive migration**](/microsoft-365/enterprise/cross-tenant-onedrive-migration).
 A cross tenant migration solution for SharePoint is currently being developed and scheduled for release in Spring 2023.